beanvalidation/beanvalidation.org/proposals/BVAL-238.md

             .constraintValidatorFactory( new CdiAwareConstraintValidatorFactory( beanManager ) )
         .buildValidatorFactory();

-That way the integration is completely managed by the CDI-side. `Validator` and `ValidatorFactory` are already built-in beans in CDI so this wouldn't add much complexity.
+That way the integration is completely managed by the bootstrapper. `Validator` and `ValidatorFactory` are already built-in beans in CDI so this wouldn't add much complexity.
 The CDI runtime would use this factory whenever a `Validator` or `ValidatorFactory` is retrieved.

+Note that today the EE container is responsible for creating `ValidatorFactory` and passing it to the CDI container.

 One advantage of this solution is to keep things minimalist and leave the wiring to the various DI solution (that's their job after all).
 Also in a DI environment,